-The Board assesses independence each year.
+The Board assesses the independence of Directors each year.
 To enable this process, the Directors must provide all information that may be relevant to the assessment.
-At the date of signing the Directors' Report, there is one Executive Director and there are six Non-Executive Directors.
+As at 30 June 2017 there was one Executive Director and five Non-Executive Directors.